 For such high ambitions, the creators of Zortrex’s software have adequately ensured that the technology used is fully scalable.
 One stumbling block many Blockchain projects now face is what is referred to as scalability – which in tech terms, is the ability of a network or software to grow and manage increased demand.

-Cryptocurrencies like Bitcoin and Ethereum specifically – which is used to build a lot of Distributed Applications, have massive scalability issues.
+Cryptocurrencies like Bitcoin and Ethereum specifically – which is used to build a lot of Distributed Applications, however, have massive scalability issues.

 The growth in demand for DApps is crippling those systems.
 They need to investigate the incorporation of alternative technologies, upgrade or split their platforms to cope with such high demand.